-Boost comprises of a partnership between Lancashire County Council, Growth Lancashire, Community and Business Partners, Orvia, Winning Pitch and Enterprise4All supported by European Regional Development Fund (ERDF).
+Boost comprises of a partnership between Lancashire County Council, Growth Lancashire, Community and Business Partners, Orvia, Winning Pitch, Chambers of Commerce (East Lancashire and North & Western Lancashire) and Enterprise4All supported by European Regional Development Fund (ERDF).

 Boost’s mission is to serve both new and existing businesses to grow job opportunities and skills across the county.
 Boost provides business support and economic development services.
 Our team of business advisors offer impartial advice to help businesses realise their potential either through specialist in-house support or through our extensive network of public and private sector partners.